Pinnacle Airlines path from Chapter 11 may run through Delta Air

-Jan 16 (Reuters) - Pinnacle Airlines Corp won bankruptcy court approval on Wednesday for agreements that it said pave the way for the regional carrier to emerge from Chapter 11 as a unit of Delta Air Lines.
+(Reuters) - Pinnacle Airlines Corp PNCLQ.PK won bankruptcy court approval on Wednesday for agreements that it said pave the way for the regional carrier to emerge from Chapter 11 as a unit of Delta Air Lines (DAL.N).

 Pinnacle’s new business plan calls for it to operate 81 two-class regional jets for Atlanta-based Delta.

 The Memphis, Tennessee, regional carrier filed for Chapter 11 in April 2012, pressured by debt and high fuel prices.
-At the time of the filing, Pinnacle said it would rework contracts with Delta and end the flying it had done for United Airlines and US Airways Group.
+At the time of the filing, Pinnacle said it would rework contracts with Delta and end the flying it had done for United Airlines (UAL.N) and US Airways Group LCC.N.

 The judge also approved an amendment to Pinnacle’s debtor-in-possession credit facility that provides $30 million of additional liquidity for continued operation and an additional $22 million to pay pilots.
 A new labor pact with Pinnacle’s pilots was also approved.